OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 > [!NOTE]
 > There is a known issue that prevents scripts stored in SharePoint from always appearing in the recently used list.
 This occurs when your admin turns off Exchange Web Services (EWS).
 Your SharePoint-based scripts are still accessible and usable through the file dialog.

+## Platform limits

+For a detailed list of limitations on the Office Scripts platform due to Excel, Power Automate, or other tools, see [Platform limits and requirements with Office Scripts](./platform-limits.md).

 ## Help resources